imfl/beautiful-jekyll/_posts/2018-06-29-currency-pair-quotation.md

 ## Always Step 1: Figure out the Base Currency

-The first step is always to figure out which currency is the *base currency*, or the currency that stays as one unit in the quote.
+The first step is always to figure out which currency is the *base currency*, or the currency that serves as one unit in the quote.

 #### Example 1.1